The Great Masturbator

-The Great Masturbator (1929) is a painting executed by Salvador Dalí during the surrealist epoch.
-It is currently displayed at Museo Nacional Centro de Arte Reina Sofía, Madrid.
+The Great Masturbator (1929) is a painting by Salvador Dalí, painted during the surrealist movement.
+It is currently displayed at the Museo Nacional Centro de Arte Reina Sofía, Madrid.

 Description

-The centre of the painting has a distorted human face in profile looking downwards, based on the shape of a natural rock formation at Cap de Creus along the sea-shore of Catalonia.
-A similar profile is seen in Dalí's more famous painting of two years later, The Persistence of Memory.
+In the centre of the painting there is a distorted human face in profile looking downwards, based on the shape of a natural rock formation at Cap de Creus along the sea-shore of Catalonia.
+A similar profile is seen in Dalí's more famous painting from two years later, The Persistence of Memory.
 A nude female figure (resembling Dalí's then-new muse, Gala) rises from the back of the head; this may be the masturbatory fantasy suggested by the title.
 The woman's mouth is near a thinly clad male crotch, a suggestion that fellatio may take place.
-The male figure seen only from the waist down has bleeding fresh cuts on his knees.
-Below the central profile head, on its mouth, is a grasshopper, an insect Dali referred to several times in his writings.
+The male figure is seen only from the waist down and has bleeding fresh cuts on his knees.
+Below the head in the centre, on its mouth, is a grasshopper, an insect Dalí referred to several times in his writings.
 Unlike real grasshoppers, it seems to be gigantic and has four legs rather than six.
-A swarm of ants (a popular motif representing sexual anxiety in Dalí's work) gather on the grasshopper's abdomen, as well as on the prone face.
-In the landscape below, three other figures are arranged, along with an egg (commonly used as a symbol of fertility) and sparse other features.
-Two of the characters in the landscape are arranged in such a way as to cast a long single shadow, while the other character is seen hurriedly walking into the distance on the peripheries of the canvas.
-On the back of the central head figure, a formation of two rocks and a potted dry plant can be seen, the pot of the plant placed over the bottom rock while balancing the other rock on top of it in an unrealistic way.
-This part is thought to represent the escape-of-reality idea found in many of Dalí's other works.
+A swarm of ants (a motif often used to represent sexual anxiety in Dalí's work) gather on the grasshopper's abdomen, as well as on the prone face.
+In the landscape below, three other figures are arranged, along with an egg (commonly used as a symbol of fertility) and a few other features.
+Two of the characters in the landscape are arranged in such a way as to cast a single long shadow, while the other character is seen hurriedly walking into the distance on the peripheries of the canvas.
+On the back of the central head-like figure, a formation of two rocks and a potted dry plant can be seen, the pot of the plant placed over the bottom rock while balancing the other rock on top of it in an unrealistic way.
+This part is thought to represent the idea of escape-from-reality found in many of Dalí's other works.